-Financial Information: The financial information related to West Fraser contained in this Presentation is derived from our 2022 Annual Financial Statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and is discussed in our Managements' Discussion and Analysis ("MD&A") for the year ended December 31, 2022 (our "2022 Annual MD&A").
-This Presentation uses various Non-GAAP and other specified financial measures, including "Adjusted EBITDA", "Adjusted EBITDA margin", "net debt to capital", and "expected capital expenditures".
-Additional information relating to the use of these Non-GAAP and other specified financial measures, including required reconciliations, is set out in the section of our 2022 Annual MD&A entitled "Non-GAAP and Other Specified Financial Measures".
-Our 2022 Annual MD&A is available on the Company's website at www.westfraser.com, on SEDAR at www.sedar.com and on the EDGAR section of the SEC website at www.sec.gov/edgar.shtml.
+Financial Information: The financial information related to West Fraser contained in this Presentation is derived from our Q1 2023 Interim Financial Statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and is discussed in our Managements' Discussion and Analysis ("MD&A") for the three months ended March 31, 2023 (our "Q1 2023 MD&A").
+Additional information is also discussed in our MD&A for the year ended December 31, 2022 (our "2022 Annual MD&A").
+This Presentation uses various Non-GAAP and other specified financial measures, including "Adjusted EBITDA", "Adjusted EBITDA by segment", "Adjusted EBITDA margin", "net debt to capital", and "expected capital expenditures".
+Additional information relating to the use of these Non-GAAP and other specified financial measures, including required reconciliations, is set out in the section of our Q1 2023 MD&A entitled "Non-GAAP and Other Specified Financial Measures".
+Our Q1 2023 MD&A and 2022 Annual MD&A are available on the Company's website at www.seci.gov/edgar.shtml.

 Forward Looking Statements: This Presentation includes statements and information that constitutes "forward-looking information" within the meaning of Canadian securities laws and "forward-looking statements" within the meaning of United States securities laws (collectively, "forward-looking statements").
-Forward-looking statements that are forward-looking or predictive in nature and are dependent upon or refer to future events or conditions.
-These forward-looking statements generally include statements which reflect management's expectations regarding the operations, business, financial condition, expected financial results, performance, prospects, opportunities, priorities, targets, goals, ongoing objectives, strategies and outlook of West Fraser and its subsidiaries, as well as the outlook for North American and international economies for the current fiscal year and subsequent periods, Forward-looking statements are included in the following slides in this Presentation:
+Forward-looking statements include statements that are forward-looking or predictive in nature and are dependent upon or refer to future events or conditions.
+These forward-looking statements generally include statements which reflect management's expectations regarding the operations, business, financial condition, expected financial results, performance, prospects, opportunities, priorities, targets, goals, ongoing objectives, strategies and outlook of West Fraser and its subsidiaries, as well as the outlook for North American and international economies for the current fiscal year and subsequent periods.
+Forward-looking statements are included in the following slides in this Presentation:

-• 2023 Outlook • Summary • Reasons to Invest in West Fraser • West Fraser Lumber Capacity Shifting to Lower-risk, Lower-cost Regions • Improving Mix of Lumber Products • Lower-variability Specialty OSB Business • Realizing Growth and Geographic Expansion in Europe • U.S. Housing Start Estimates • U.S. Leading Indicator of Remodeling Activity • Mass Timber • Lumber and OSB Supply Overview • North American OSB Operating Capacity • West Fraser's Growth Strategy • Acquisition Update - Allendale OSB Mill • Brownfield Modernization - Henderson, Texas • 2021 ESG Highlights • 2021 GHG Emissions & SBTi Targets • Analyst Estimates • Modeling EBITDA • Estimated Variable Production Costs for North American Lumber Industry • Estimated Variable Production Costs for North American OSB Industry
+• 2023 Outlook • Summary • Reasons to Invest in West Fraser • West Fraser Lumber Capacity Shifting to Lower-risk, Lower-cost Regions • Improving Mix of Lumber Products • Lower-variability Specialty OSB Business • Realizing Growth and Geographic Diversification in Europe • U.S. Housing Start Estimates • Significant Lumber Demand in SF Construction is Derived from Wood Products that are Engineered • U.S. Leading Indicator of Remodeling Activity • Mass Timber • Lumber and OSB Supply Overview • North American OSB Operating Capacity • West Fraser's Growth Strategy • Acquisition Update - Allendale OSB Mill • Brownfield Modernization - Henderson, Texas • 2022 ESG Highlights • Validated GHG Emissions Targets • Reducing GHG Emissions Across Our Operations • Demand Conditions for Wood Building Products • Analyst Estimates • Modeling EBITDA